🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Visit site Read review

-Table: Krak company info
+Table: Krak features

 You can top up your account with a credit or debit card or a bank transfer, or deposit cryptocurrencies from crypto wallets.
 Krak's weekly transfer $15,000 (for both fiat and crypto combined) is pretty generous and will probably be more than enough for most casual senders.